reahl/reahl/reahl-doc/doc/overview.rst

 used by user interface code.

 The core of the Reahl component framework is implemented in `reahl-component`.
-Interfaces for concepts defined by the Reahl component framework (but not implemented by it) are in `reahl-interfaces`.
 Support for different databases or ORM tools is implemented in separate components: `reahl-postgresqlsupport`, `reahl-sqlalchemysupport` and `reahl-sqllitesupport`.